How We Invest

 As we usually accumulate new positions gradually — sometime over a couple of years — we also tend to sell gradually, letting winners realize full potential while taking some money from the table.

 We prefer low financial leverage (debt, other obligations) — existing or potential.
 What matters to us is not only solvability but also liquidity: the presumed ability to borrow is not the same as cash.
-This can makes the biggest difference during times of distress and/or economic downturn, when the strength of the business may be tested.
+This can make the biggest difference during times of distress and/or economic downturn, when the strength of the business may be tested.

 We are aware of the technological risk, where disruptive competition can lead to a permanent destruction of value.
 If we see signs of a secular decline and quickly changing competitive environment, we tend to stay away.